 May: Palawan

 Palawan is situated in the westernmost region of the Philippines.
-Palawan boasts an array of beautiful coral reefs and underwater rock formations, making it an ideal place for underwater photography enthusiasts.
-Divers can also explore several shipwrecks in Palawan, which add a historical and cultural element to the diving experience.
+It boasts an array of beautiful coral reefs and underwater rock formations, making it an ideal place for underwater photography enthusiasts.
 Or, experience Tubbataha Reef, a UNESCO World Heritage site with pristine coral reefs and dense marine life that’s only accessible by liveaboard.
-Alternatively, dive back through time by exploring one of 12 sunken WWII warships on Coron Island.
+Alternatively, dive back through time by exploring one of 12 sunken World War II warships on Coron Island.
 Whale sharks sightings are common during May, and the environmental conditions required to access the remote Tubbataha Reef are optimal.

 June: Bohol

-Bohol is located in the Central Visayas and is comprised of a large main island and several smaller surrounding islands.
+Bohol is located in the Central Visayas, just off of Cebu, and is comprised of a large main island and several smaller surrounding islands.
 Diving in Bohol, Philippines in June can be an unforgettable experience for divers of all levels.
 The water temperature is warm and comfortable, typically ranging from 27 to 29°C (81 to 84°F).
 Plus, the visibility is excellent this time of year, often reaching up to 30 meters (100 feet) or more.
 The seas around Bohol are very calm during the month of June, providing ideal diving conditions for underwater exploration.
-Divers can expect to encounter a variety of colorful tropical fish, sea turtles, and larger marine species, such as manta rays and whale sharks.
+Divers can expect to encounter a variety of colorful, tropical fish, sea turtles, and larger marine species, such as manta rays and whale sharks.
 There might even be a possibility of spotting dolphins or whales this time of year.

-Some of the popular dive sites in Bohol during June include Balicasag Island, Cabilao Island, and Pamilacan Island.
-Overall, diving in Bohol in June offers a fantastic opportunity to experience the beauty and diversity of the Philippine underwater world.
+Some of the popular diving areas surrounding Bohol during June include Balicasag Island, Cabilao Island, and Pamilacan Island.
+Overall, diving in Bohol in June offers a fantastic opportunity to experience the beauty and diversity of the Philippines’ underwater world.

 July: Mindanao

 Situated at the southern part of the archipelago, Mindanao is teeming with macro life, including lionfish, nudibranchs, anemones and seahorses.
 Divers should explore Mindanao in July, because it offers some of the best diving conditions and experiences in the country during this time of year.
 The seas around Mindanao are typically calm with excellent visibility.
-This allows divers to explore all of the diverse marine life and stunning underwater landscapes.
-As previously noted, Mindanao is home to a rich variety of marine species, including vibrant coral reefs, colorful tropical fish, sea turtles, and larger pelagic species.
+This allows divers to explore all of the diverse marine life and stunning underwater landscapes, such as deep walls, caves, and wrecks.

-Divers can explore several dive sites in Mindanao, including Duka Bay and Sarangani Bay, which are renowned for their unique underwater ecosystems and landscapes.
-Diving in Mindanao in July also offers opportunities for adventurous divers to explore deep walls, caves, and wrecks.
-Moreover, July is an excellent time to visit Mindanao because of the warm water temperatures and mix of underwater scenery.
+The best dive sites in Mindanao include Duka Bay and Sarangani Bay, which are renowned for their unique underwater ecosystems and landscapes.
 This dive destination truly provides an enjoyable experience for all levels of divers.

 August: Siquijor